JetBlue TrueBlue points review: How to earn and burn points

 It’s disappointing that customers buying Mint tickets aren’t rewarded at all and earn the same number of points as those buying the cheapest economy tickets.
 JetBlue does a good job of pricing the Mint product competitively, but it’s surprising not to see any additional points for premium-cabin passengers, something you’ll find on almost every other airline.

 Whether or not you qualify for Mosaic status, JetBlue also offers a number of tiered bonuses each year that let you earn extra miles.
 The Take 3 and Take 7 bonus give you 5,000 or 7,000 bonus points after purchasing and flying 3 or 7 JetBlue round-trip tickets per calendar year.
-Meanwhile the Go Long bonus offers a nice 10,000 bonus points for purchasing 10 one-way JetBlue flights that cover 1,600 miles or more in a calendar year.
+Meanwhile, the Go Long bonus offers a nice 10,000 bonus points for purchasing 10 one-way JetBlue flights that cover 1,600 miles or more in a calendar year.

 Despite not being a member of a major alliance, JetBlue has a number of individual airline partnerships.
-You can credit paid flights from Emirates, Singapore, Hawaiian Airlines, South African Airways and more to JetBlue to earn TrueBlue points.
+You can credit paid flights from popular airlines like Emirates, Singapore, Hawaiian Airlines, South African Airways and more to JetBlue to earn TrueBlue points.
 You’ll see a slightly different chart for each airline partner, but they all earn based on the distance of your flight and not the cost of your ticket, which can be good for the long-haul routes many of these partner airlines operate.